Tiinker

 Q. How much money is needed upfront to start a venture?

-A. Lack of awareness that it's possible, and that other people in Sydney are doing it too and can help you.
+A. Lack of awareness that it's possible and that other people in Sydney are doing it too and can help you.

-Q. What are your thoughts on the future trends of your service and market segment you are in?
+Q. What are your thoughts on the future trends of your service and the market segment you are in?

 A. Personalisation is the future, no doubt about it.